Learning Outcomes

 Interpretation of Legislation (Section 3 HRA)

-UK courts must interpret all primary and secondary legislation, so far as possible, in a way that is compatible with Convention rights.
+UK courts must, so far as it is possible, interpret all primary and secondary legislation in a way which is compatible with Convention rights.

 Key Term: Section 3 HRA